Marks of Suspicion:

 |

 Human emoji use differs.
-People deploy them erratically, inconsistently, often incorrectly - we also have personal preferences and overuse favorites.
-We discover new meanings through context and often spend time trying to find the perfect emoji combination for whatever occasion.
+People deploy them erratically, inconsistently, often incorrectly, but it's done with a sense of charm.
+We discover new meanings through context and often spend time trying to find the perfect emoji combination whatever occasion.
+We also all use emojis very differently across demographics, languages, and cultuforres.
 LLMs use emojis like they use the rule of three: as a structural device that signals completion without requiring genuine feeling.
+Those who naturally use emojis for warmth and personality may now second-guess themselves.
+What was once mark of human spontaneity existing in modern digital writing is now being reconsidered despite being only popularized in this century.

 ↳ Emotional Evenness

 One of the subtler but more damaging signals is tone.
 LLM output tends toward a specific emotional register: warm but restrained, helpful but measured, polite without intimacy.
 The models are fine-tuned to avoid extremes.
 They stay in a narrow emotional band designed to feel safe and pleasant.
+It's what we used to describe as "robotic" and while it's quite different than how we used to perceive it, the seemingly perfect distribution of tone can still appear lifeless.

 This creates a tonal signature.
 When writing maintains the same level of emotional temperature throughout, never spiking into frustration, never dropping into vulnerability, it starts to feel synthetic.
 Readers sense the lack of range even if they do not consciously identify it.